qpv-research-group/solcore5/docs/source/Examples/tutorial.rst

 limitation when modelling the absorption of superlattices, where there is a strong coupling between neighbouring QWs.

-In the code above, we have used the "PDD.SolveQWproperties" and "QM.schrodinger" functions with the default values, but they both can have a number of optional input parameters to define the number of confined states to calculate, the energy of quasiconfined states,
+In the code above, we have used the "GetEffectiveQW" and "QM.schrodinger" functions with the default values, but they both can have a number of optional input parameters to define the number of confined states to calculate, the energy of quasiconfined states,